*Thank you for your interest. We are not able to accept any applications at this time, but please check back soon.

-Job Description: Part-time (voluntary) internship in the Office of Museum Services; available in fall and spring each year.
+Job Description: Part-time (voluntary) internship in the Office of Museum Services; available in the fall, spring, and summer each year.

 Eligible Applicants: Graduate students in museum studies or related fields

 Open: Until filled (up to 6 positions available each term)

 Fall Internship – July 1 (internship starts in early September)

 Spring Internship – November 1 (internship starts in early January)

 Summer Internship – April 1 (internship starts in early June)

 The Institute of Museum and Library Services (IMLS) is an independent federal agency that fosters leadership, innovation, and a lifetime of learning by supporting museums and libraries throughout the country.
 In broad outline, IMLS grant programs are designed to achieve the following four objectives: (1) to stimulate excellence and provide access to learning and information resources in all types of libraries for individuals of all ages; (2) to promote targeted library services to people of diverse geographic, cultural, and socioeconomic backgrounds, to individuals with disabilities, and to people with limited information skills; (3) to encourage museums in their educational role; (4) to assist museums in modernizing their facilities so that they are better able to conserve the cultural, historic and scientific heritage of the United States.
 Representative projects include: national leadership grants to support model projects in museums and libraries; library grants to states to improve access to information through electronic resources sharing; Native American library service grants to support the library programs used by tribes and Alaska Native villages; grants to support institution assessment of collections management and public programs in museums; and conservation grants to support the preservation of manuscripts, books and artifacts in the nation's museums.

 Office of Museum Services